frodes13/freefly-object-tracker/Elijah Wood Freefly Challenge/README.md

 # Tracking Object in Video with Movi Cinema Robot
 ### FF Object Tracker

-Apply Vision algorithms to track an object from live capture and have Movi keep it centered in frame using gimbal.
+Apply Vision algorithms to track an object from live capture and have Movi keep it centered in frame using its gimbal.

 For exclusive use in Freefly Project Challenge.

- ## Technical Project Overview
+ ## Project Overview

  Limited developement time to eight consecutive hours.

+ ### Movi Buttons
+- TOP: Toggle thirds demo.
+This is just a quick feature idea that will lock the track to rule of thirds on the Y axis, instead of center.
+[View in Source](x-source-tag://GetTrackingCenterDeltaIsThirds)
+- TRIGGER: Reset track.

  ## Known Weaknesses

 - [`VisionTrackerProcessor`] does not handle losing confidence of the track very well.